The Black Fly Writers Retreat is an inspiring four-day, three-night weekend of workshops, readings, and writing.

 Black Fly Writers Retreat attendees will spend Saturday, Sunday, and Monday mornings (8:30 AM to 12 PM) in workshops of no more than ten participants working with one instructor.
 Afternoons will be open for writing and an optional individual meetings with the instructor.
 There will be Friday and Saturday evening faculty readings and an optional Saturday evening open reading, giving attendees a chance to share their work with each other.

-This year’s critically-acclaimed faculty include Gregory Brown (fiction), Phuc Tran (creative nonfiction), and Kristen Case (poetry.
-You will find this year’s workshop and faculty information below, and you can register online right on each workshop page.
+This year’s critically-acclaimed faculty include Kathryn Miles (creative nonfiction), Elizabeth Peavey (advanced memoir), and Lewis Robinson (fiction).
+You will find this year’s workshop and faculty information below, and you can register online right on each workshop page below.

 Important Dates

-Applications for the Dibner Fellowship close April 1st
+Applications for the Dibner Fellowship close on April 1st

 Accomodations & Prices